The Good….. Glucose

 Fructose can only be metabolised in the liver, increasing the risk of high blood pressure and non-alcoholic liver disease (NAFLD).

 When there is fructose in nature it is always accompanied with fibre.
-So, always choose fresh fruit over juicing.
+So, always choose fresh fruit over fruit juice.
 Natural unheated honey is also an excellent source of fructose.

 Sucrose, 1 part glucose + 1 part Fructose = white poison!
 A common form of sucrose is HIGH FRUCTOSE CORN SYRUP (HFCS).
 This is the hidden killer that we consume unknowingly.
 It is commonly used to sweeten and preserve processed food.
 Soft drinks, sweets or anything packaged is the main culprits.
 A good guide to follow is that any food with a label on it is a warning, broccoli or fresh fish don’t have labels.
 Check your food labels